rob-myers/rob-myers.github.io/docs/plan.md

 - Can toggle NPC speech bubbles
 - Can pause/resume NPC
-- Reorg `sh.lib`
-  - `spawn`, `click`, `nav` are from Terminal specified script.
-  - base functions are also from Terminal specified script
 - mobile-friendly command links (session must be open)

 - Clean